Making payments from project bank accounts

 The principal must make all payments by depositing into PBA's general trust account via electronic transfer (rather than the head contractor's private account).

-If you're a principal of a PBA, read more details about your obligations in the Principals guidelines (PDF, 1.1MB)
+If you're a principal for a PBA contract, read more details about your obligations in the Principals guidelines (PDF, 1.1MB)

 A subcontractor must make a valid payment claim to the head contractor according to their subcontract.